rhedgeco/polygen/README.md

 # Generators
 Polygen utilizes the [rhai scripting language](rhai.rs) to generate bindings.
 This makes it extensible in any way you like.
 Either modify existing scripts, or create a generator for a whole new language youself!
 No pull request needed!

+To get started, check out the [existing library of generators](./generators/)!